This App Prevents Jet Lag By Giving You Personalized Instructions

 It’s perhaps worth noting that actually implementing your plan might not be as easy as it sounds.
 For example, the plan for that East Coast-West Coast trip I have on my schedule specifies that I should prioritize exposure to bright light — ideally sunlight — at 10 o’clock at night the day I arrive on the West Coast.
 Obviously actual sunlight won’t be an option at that point; nor will I likely have access to a sunlamp.
 The app does note that if sunlight isn’t possible, you should “turn on all of the lights… and try to find blue-enriched, cool-looking white light,” but it’s still, y’know, not going to be easy to find the right kind of light in abundance at that time of night.

 Additionally, Timeshifter isn’t a free app.
-You can download it for free; you can even develop your first jet lag plan for free; but after that, you either have to purchase individual plans as you go, or spring for a yearly subscription that grants you access to an unlimited amount of plans.
+You can download it for free; you can even develop your first jet lag plan for free.
+However, after that, you either have to purchase individual plans as you go, or spring for a yearly subscription that grants you access to an unlimited amount of plans.
 Plans are $9.99 a pop or $24.99 for the yearly subscription.

 Those prices aren’t exactly cheap, but if you travel long-distance a lot — such that you’re switching time zones fairly frequently — the paid service Timeshifter offers might be worth it.
 You can find out more about it at the Timeshifter website.
 Happy travels!